internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 ## Specifications

 * Workflow process for the organization when applying to join consortial blockchain network.
+* Needs to be combined with #0003RFC
+* Citeria to evaluate applicants
+* Voting for new members
+* Voting algorithm including a "majority rule"
+* Interval for internal voting process
+* Nods(s) that are implemented after successful application

 ## Examples & Best Practices